Interstitial Lung Disease

 - Having a lung disease that causes fibrosis, such as idiopathic pulmonary fibrosis

-- Having an autoimmune disorder, such as rheumatoid arthritis or scleroderma
+- Having problems with the immune system, such as rheumatoid arthritis or scleroderma

-- Working in occupations where you inhale dust, fibers, fumes, or bird droppings
+- Working in places where dust, fibers, fumes, or bird droppings may be inhaled

-- Cancer treatment—radiation and/or chemotherapy can damage lung tissue
+- Cancer treatment—radiation and chemotherapy can damage lung tissue

 - Chest x-ray